Apply Dubai Visa Online

 Read Also: Dubai Business Visa GUide

-The local tribe of the Arabs used to live in the thatched huts called Barsati, lacking wind tower.
+The local tribe of Arabs used to live in the thatched huts called Barsati, lacking wind towers.

-The built of Palm branches was the residence of early residents.
+The Palm Branch was the residence of early residents.

-A wind tower house made up of burlac loth made of jute and hemp.
-Al Bastakiya is a wonderful tourist spot and a place to fulfill your brooded dreams and desires.
-The go-to go places in Al Bastakiya where you can eat the middle of the ancient Arabian culture, wander the land of ancient Arab learn about their ethos are listed below
+A wind tower house made up of burlac loths made of jute and hemp.
+Al Bastakiya is a wonderful tourist spot and a place to fulfil your brooded dreams and desires.
+The go-to places in Al Bastakiya where you can eat in the middle of ancient Arabian culture, wander the land of ancient Arabs, and learn about their ethos are listed below

-The Basta Art Caf knowns as the Arabian Tea House in the heart of Old Quarter offers the obsolete flavor of 150 different styles of teas from all over the world that could be found here.
-The lavish, rich in spices Arabian meal and light western breakfasts.
+The Basta Art Caf, known as the Arabian Tea House, in the heart of Old Quarter offers the obsolete flavour of 150 different styles of teas from all over the world that could be found here. lavish, rich-in-spice Arabian meals and light western breakfasts.

 Read Also: Dubai Visa On Arrival

-The artistic world of Al Bastakiya XVA hotel and art gallery specialized in contemporary prominent artwork by Arab Artists The XVA hotel rooms provide the insight of culture, heritage, and the ancient Dubai lifestyle.in 13 different room, some of them are Disdash room, Jalabiya room, Gallery room, Turboosh room To get the experience of art, tradition, culture Locals and international artists come here.
-The antique, colorful art pieces, artifacts made from coral, jade, amber is a beautiful blend with the art, culture, history, and heritage.
+The artistic world of Al Bastakiya XVA hotel and art gallery specialised in contemporary prominent artwork by Arab Artists The XVA hotel rooms provide insight into culture, heritage, and the ancient Dubai lifestyle.in 13 different room, some of them are Disdash room, Jalabiya room, Gallery room, and Turboosh room.
+To get the experience of art, tradition, and culture Locals and international artists come here.
+The antique, colourful art pieces and artefacts made from coral, jade, and amber are a beautiful blend of art, culture, history, and heritage.

-Dubai's oldest art space, named after cushioned meeting rooms namely majlis in traditional Arab houses, with the beautiful middle east theme, perfect for the art lovers, unique, antique highest quality artworks from all around the world.
+Dubai's oldest art space, named after cushioned meeting rooms, namely majlis in traditional Arab houses, with a beautiful Middle East theme, is perfect for art lovers.
+It features unique, antique, and of the highest quality artworks from all around the world.

 Read Also: Dubai Visa For Jordan Citizen

-The market alleys of Al Bastakiya spotted and sprigged with tourists from all around the world, wandering around are the souvenirs.
-From camel milk soaps to Emirati clothing, the finest silks and satins, and Pashmina stalls, The heap of spices like saffron, the aroma of spices and herbs and fragrance of exotic perfumes in the air.
-The carpets, Blue Turkish and Persian pottery, Intense saturated arts and paintings, Idols, Showpieces, Mirrors with panels of amber.
-Jewelry of Gold and studded gems and crystals, Musical Instruments everything is available in the shopping souk of Al Bastakiya giving one the full experience.
+The market alleys of Al Bastakiya were spotted and sprigged with tourists from all around the world, wandering around for souvenirs.
+From camel milk soaps to Emirati clothing, the finest silks and satins, and Pashmina stalls, The heap of spices like saffron, the aroma of spices and herbs, and the fragrance of exotic perfumes are in the air.
+The carpets, blue Turkish and Persian pottery, intensely saturated arts and paintings, idols, showpieces, and mirrors with panels of amber.
+Jewellery of gold and studded gems and crystals, musical instruments—everything is available in the shopping souk of Al Bastakiya, giving one the full experience.

-Inside the premises of Al Fahidi, is the most popular Dubai Museum, dating back to 1787, originally a monarchical residence, holding role of Arsenal and prison, provides an insight of the ancient Dubai its heritage, culture and the time voyage to the new Dubai.
+Inside the premises of Al Fahidi is the most popular Dubai Museum, dating back to 1787.
+Originally a monarchical residence, it held the roles of Arsenal and prison and provided an insight into the ancient Dubai, its heritage, culture, and the time voyage to the new Dubai.
 It is built of sea rocks, corals, palm tree trunks, palm fronds, mud bricks, and Saroj (mortar made from imported clay, manure, and water ).

 Read Also: 14 Days Dubai Visa

-The Krishna Mandir located opposite Ali bin Abi Taleb Street.
-The Hindu alley is full of little shops selling items for pujas like fruits, garlands, flower mils, and the shops sell idols of Hindu Gods and worship items.
+The Krishna Mandir is located opposite Ali bin Abi Taleb Street.
+The Hindu alley is full of little shops selling items for pujas like fruits, garlands, and flower mils, and the shops sell idols of Hindu gods and worship items.

-Constructed by Mr. Abdul Qadir Abdul Rahman Al Rashidi in 1936, with the main objective to maintain and protect the architectural heritage in the region.
+It was constructed by Mr. Abdul Qadir Abdul Rahman Al Rashidi in 1936 with the main objective of maintaining and protecting the architectural heritage of the region.

-Constructed by Mr. Qasim Bin Abdullah Al Bastki in 1944, showcases the traditional architecture of Dubai, a place to learn about heritage and tradition.
-SMCCU has an open door and an open mind policy where all vests are encouraged and empowered to speak, ask religious and cultural questions.
-They also serve traditional Emirati f0od and eats throughout the day.
+Constructed by Mr. Qasim Bin Abdullah Al Bastki in 1944, it showcases the traditional architecture of Dubai, a place to learn about heritage and tradition.
+SMCCU has an open door and an open mind policy where all members are encouraged and empowered to speak and ask religious and cultural questions.
+They also serve traditional Emirati food and eat throughout the day.

-Oldest Building in Al Bastakiya constructed by Mr. Abdul Razaq Abdul Raheem Al Bastaki in 1895.A two-story building, with ancient-looking doors, windows, oriels, and ornaments.
+The oldest building in Al Bastakiya was constructed by Mr. Abdul Razaq Abdul Raheem Al Bastaki in 1895.A two-story building with ancient-looking doors, windows, oriels, and ornaments.

-Created by Dubai Culture and Art Authority in 2011.
-It coincides with Dubai's annual art week .which happens every year in March.
-A range of exquisite paintings, arts, theatre, and visual art shows are organized.
+Created by the Dubai Culture and Art Authority in 2011.
+It coincides with Dubai's annual art week, which happens every year in March.
+A range of exquisite paintings, arts, theatre, and visual art shows are organised.

-Constructed by Mr. Abdul Rahman Mohammad Fain the year 1925, is a beautiful, extravagant place and hosts important and significant events like symposiums, art shows, and exhibitions, national and international conferences.
+Constructed by Mr. Abdul Rahman Mohammad Fain in 1925, it is a beautiful, extravagant place that hosts important and significant events like symposiums, art shows, exhibitions, and national and international conferences.

 Covers the history of the coin in Arabic Era a great dream sight for coin collectors and ancient currency lovers.

-The Stamp Museum collects all the stamps in the history of UAE postal service.
+The Stamp Museum collects all the stamps in the history of the UAE postal service.

-Built-in the 1700s, today the oldest functional building in Al Bastakiya made up of corals, shells, palm woods, mud, and cemented with lime from limestone.
-It has served as a defense spot with storage prison, offices and residents for the ruler 0f Dubai.
+Built in the 1700s, today the oldest functional building in Al Bastakiya is made up of corals, shells, palm woods, mud, and lime from limestone.
+It has served as a defence spot with storage prisons, offices, and residents for the ruler of Dubai.

-The muse destination for coffee lovers around the globe, The Coffee Museum brings relational and international flavors of Persian, Turkish, Japenese, American, British, Ethiopian, Arabian, South Asian cuisine amid cozy, lavish, traditional Arabian architecture, admired artefacts and displayed techniques of coffee roasting and brewing pleasant art, exhibitions, and performances from artists all around the world.
+The muse destination for coffee lovers around the globe, The Coffee Museum brings relational and international flavours of Persian, Turkish, Japenese, American, British, Ethiopian, Arabian, and South Asian cuisine amid cosy, lavish, traditional Arabian architecture, admired artefacts, and displayed techniques of coffee roasting and brewing, as well as exhibitions and performances from artists all around the world.

 Read Also: Dubai Tourism